-All these resources are freely available to members from one source.
+All these resources are freely available to members from one source where you can search by subject.
 Definitions give you a headline understanding of topic; Checklists and Models provide the essentials; and books and articles enable you to research further.
 Depending on your need you choose how far you want to go.